Climate Change: One Planet, One Chance

 The Losing Battle Against Climate Change

-But because the effects of global warming are small and measured out across decades, these companies can continue their unsustainable operations under the radar, avoiding too much scrutiny.
-Just like how the tobacco industry refused to acknowledge that smoking caused lung cancer until 20 years after the link was
+Because the effects of global warming are small and measured out across decades, these companies can continue their unsustainable operations under the radar.
+This is reminiscent of the tobacco industry refusing to acknowledge that smoking could cause lung cancer until 20 years of data had been gathered3.

 Humans tend to look for instant gratification – it’s wired into our DNA.
 But climate change doesn’t happen overnight, there would be widespread panic if it did.
 By the time we feel its effects, by the time humankind is spurned into action, it could be too late.